 Where is Martin Brundle today?

-10-time podium finisher Brundle is missing from Sky’s coverage for the Saudi Arabian Grand Prix
+10-time podium finisher Brundle is missing from Sky’s coverage for the French Grand Prix.

-Brundle elected to skip the Saudi Arabian Grand Prix, as his contract allows him to miss a number of races throughout the year.
+Brundle elected to skip the French Grand Prix, as his contract allows him to miss a number of races throughout the year.
 Essentially, the former racer is not contracted to be at every GP on the F1 calendar, which is why he’ll sometimes miss race days.

 Unfortunately, Sky doesn’t release their commentator lineups for race days ahead of schedule so we don’t know which Grand Prix Brundle will miss this season.